caia-techblr/FAQs/Emb-Systems.md

 # ADC
 * Name few Analog sensors
 * Explain ADC Resolution and mapping voltage levels with digital values.
+* What is the resolution of 10 bit ADC

 # Interrrupts
 * What are nested interrupts
 * Explain about Nested Interrupt Vector Controller (NVIC)
 * What is Interrupt Latency and how do you measure it
-*

 # Timers

 # Serial (UART/USART)
 * What is the difference between UART and USART
 * List important registers of UART interface
-* How can you acheive synchronization in UART (do clock
-* What are the steps involved in UART Device initialization
+* What are the steps/parameters involved in UART Device initialization
+* What are common baud rates used in UART communication
+* How can you acheive synchronization in UART

 # I2C